charleennewland/blog/kaizen_workshop_3.md

 Root Cause Analysis (RCA) is a key part of managing risks and is used in many areas like quality control, engineering, healthcare, and business to find long-term solutions and help with continuous improvement.
 It aligns with the Kaizen philosophy by providing a methodical approach to identifying long-term solutions.

 Root Cause Analysis (RCA) in [1] is defined as a process used to identify the fundamental cause of a problem or incident to prevent its recurrence.
 This involves not just fixing the immediate issue but examining deeper, systemic issues that lead to the problem.
 By integrating RCA into regular operations, companies can not only fix recurring issues more effectively but also adopt a more proactive approach to risk management and continuous improvement, leading to more sustainable, long-term operational success.

-**The research in [2] (Techniques for Root Cause Analysis" by Patricia M. Williams) describes 3 types of root causes:**

-- **Physical Root Causes** - include tangible, identifiable faults such as broken machine parts or software malfunctions, representing the most immediate symptoms of deeper issues.
-Fixing these physical elements may solve the immediate problem but does not prevent future incidents without addressing the underlying causes.

-- **Human Root Causes** - human root causes stem from errors or poor decisions influenced by factors like inadequate training, unclear instructions, or fatigue.
-Addressing human root causes involves creating an environment that encourages learning from errors rather than assigning blame.

-- **Latent Root Causes** - latent root causes are systemic and organisational flaws such as poor design, inadequate maintenance schedules, or a non-supportive culture.
-Latent causes are challenging to identify and address because they need substantial organisational changes to prevent recurrence.
-Solving these issues is vital for long-term improvement, requiring modifications to the underlying systems, processes, or cultures that allow errors.

-The main takeaway here is that effective problem-solving requires addressing the deeper systemic and human factors beyond just the immediate physical causes.
+The research in [2] outlines three types of root causes: physical (tangible issues like broken parts), human (errors due to factors like poor training), and latent (systemic flaws within the organization).
+Addressing these requires more than just immediate fixes; effective problem-solving involves making substantial changes to systems, processes, and culture to prevent recurrence and achieve long-term improvement.

-**At its simplest, here are the steps to follow when conducting a root cause analysis:**
+**Here are the basic steps to follow when conducting a root cause analysis:**

 1. **Data Collection:** Gather all relevant information about the issue.
 2. **Define the Problem:** Clearly describe the problem and its impact.